vfabing/vfabing.github.io/_posts/2019-12-03-kubernetes-get-new-environment-per-pull-request-using-review-apps.markdown

 ![02-create-deploy-to-azure-kubernetes-service-pipeline.png](/assets/2019-12-03/02-create-deploy-to-azure-kubernetes-service-pipeline.png)

-After selecting your `Kubernetes` cluster, you then just need to configure few things (`Namespace`, `Container registry`, the docker `Image Name`, the `Service Port` to access your environment), and more imortantly, you need to check the `Enable Review App flow for Pull Requests` option.
+After selecting your `Kubernetes` cluster, you then just need to configure few things (`Namespace`, `Container registry`, the docker `Image Name`, the `Service Port` to access your environment), and more importantly, you need to check the `Enable Review App flow for Pull Requests` option.

 ![03-enable-review-apps-flow-for-pull-request.pngO](/assets/2019-12-03/03-enable-review-apps-flow-for-pull-request.png)